-Public Involvement (PI) is an integral process that tries to involve all persons in a community, regardless of race, income, or status being affected positively or negatively by a future transportation project.
-PI is two-way communication aimed at incorporating the views, concerns, and issues of the public into the transportation decision making process, and it is on-going in all phases of a project.
-It allows the public to hear and be heard.
+Public Involvement (PI) is an integral process with a goal to involve all persons in a community, regardless of race, color, national origin, sex, age, disability, family or religious status, being affected positively or negatively by a future transportation project.
+PI is two-way communication stream aimed at incorporating the views, concerns, and issues of the public into the transportation decision making process, which is on-going in all phases of a project.
+It allows the general public to be informed and to be heard.